wcrd/xlsx-brick-tools/README.md

 `portfolio_name` & `building_name` define the URI components that the building entities will be created under.
 The building URI takes the form: `https://{portfolio_name}.com/{building_name}#` with a default prefix of `building`.\
 `relationship_field`: the field in the template which entities reference each other by.
 In a Brick model this would always be the 'subject' field, however some flexibility is allowed for in the spreadsheet based definition, allowing entities to reference each other by 'label' rather than a uuid, for example.\
 `graph_name`: If you needed to process multiple inputs into separate graphs, then you can provide a custom graph name per import.
 If you are only importing one file leave this as default.
+`process_source`: Bool.
+If true will process source fields for BACnet and create bacnet device entities and add externalrefs to the points showing the bacnet source information.

 3. Export Model to TTL
 ```python